droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 Assume that there are two clusters: the source has a node `node0` (`192.168.100.50`), and the destination has a node `node1' (`192.168.100.51`).

 If you are reading this tutorial sequentially, you'll have an existing cluster with two nodes.
-Construct two clusters by `droonga-engine-catalog-modify` and make one cluster empty, with these commands:
+Construct two clusters by [`droonga-engine-catalog-modify`][droonga-engine-catalog-modify-command] and make one cluster empty, with these commands:

 ~~~
 (on node0)